 Yes.
 If the act is done by force or against the will of the other person, a spouse can be charged with sexual assault.
-For example, a sex act is against a person's will if the person agrees because they are being threatened with violence or if they are asleep or drugged.
+For example, a sex act is against a person's will if the person agrees because a sex act is against a person's will if the person agrees because they are being threatened with violence or if they are asleep or drugged.
 A sexual act can also be against a person's will if they have a disability that affects their ability to make decisions about sex or if they are a child.